truth998877/studywithtony-site/README.md

 ## Work Flow

 My plan is to live stream to this site (via twitch) while studying, taking handwritten notes from the books as I read through them (onenote on ipad pro, so no trees will be harmed during my re-eduation), attempting all exercises.
 Once I complete a section or chapter, I will create 'typed up' summary notes, this will be found on this site's sister site, www.myphysicsnotes.com.
-For each live stream I will publish what will be studied in advance
+For each live stream I will publish what will be studied in advance.